ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 if the block is not in any non-finalized chain:
 - (finalized) the `height_by_hash` tree (to get the block height) and then the `block_by_height` tree (to get the block data).

+### TODO document request for utxo is available

+utxo_is_available:
+* is it in spent?
+Return false
+* is it in created?
+Return true
+* is it in the permanent state?
+Return true
+* otherwise, Return false

 # Drawbacks